Cornell-PoBE/A3/README.md

     public_key = "${file(var.public_key_path)}"
 }
 ```
 In the first provider block, we specify our credentials for AWS.
 The `${var.aws_secret_key}` value, for example, tells `Terraform` to look for a variable named `aws_secret_key` and plug the value in there.

-For our instance, we set the Amazon AMI ID to match thet one we used previously in the tutorial.
+For our instance, we set the Amazon AMI ID to match the one we used previously in the tutorial.
 We also set up the key and security groups to reference other resources. `"${aws_security_group.web.id}"` tells `Terraform` to look for another `aws_security_group` resource named `web` and plug in its `id`.

 Next, we set up the `security group` as we did in the tutorial above.
 We’re letting in SSH control (port 22), HTTP (port 80), and nothing else.
 We’re allowing all outbound traffic.

 Finally, we create a new `aws_key_pair` to remotely ssh into our server, just as we did when setting it up manually above.

 Now, we had defined a few [variables](https://www.terraform.io/intro/getting-started/variables.html) in our `main.tf` file, and we need to provide the values for those to `Terraform`.
 As such we will create a new file called variables.tf.

 ```bash
 $ pwd